w-A-L-L-e/wsbasic/README.md

 Still for minimal implementations (like on embedded on a microcontroller for instance having basic on a atmega or something) wsbasic is still a good way to go.

-Enjoy but do remember to include a reference to the author being myself ;).
+As stated in the original release this is a GPL project + requires a mention of the original author:
-And yes to state the obvious it's still GPL, so any changes and improvements you should also make open source like KTurtle did.
+Enjoy and feel to modify + reuse as much as you like.
+But do remember to include a reference to the original author being Walter Schreppers and any changes to the sources have to be released according to GPL just like the KTurtle project did after forking this.